Sunday, November 24, 2024

 On the Digital Drawing Board: Giving Thanks

 Technically, it's possible for me to go a full week without glancing at social media.
+(Technically, it's also possible for my divorced buddy 'Steve' to marry Taylor Swift.)

 She reminded me of this yesterday, and it snapped me out of my rump-dragging stupor - after a month of late nights, and tight deadlines.
-I tend to overlook my blessings.

 "Man is fond of counting his troubles, but he does not count his joys.” ― Fyodor Dostoevsky